BobCochran/freezingsaddles/README.md

 # BikeArlington Freezing Saddles

+## This is a fork of the hozn/freezingsaddles repository.

-## MongoDB version of Bike Arlington Freezing Saddles Data.
+It is intended to become a Node.js version of Bike Arlington Freezing Saddles application, with a MongoDB database backend.

 This branch is in development.
-It is likely to be broken.
+Expect breakage.

 The BikeArlington Freezing Saddles ("bafs") project is a web application that integrates with Strava APIs to provide charting for the Freezing Saddles cycling competition which is organized annually